Updated: June 28, 2026 • Reviewed by the North York Guide food desk

 Original Ajisen Ramen ($15.99) — the signature tonkotsu that made the brand famous.
 Spicy Beef Ramen for heat.
 Tom Yum Ramen for a unique Southeast Asian twist.

 Google Maps: 4.1 stars.
-Established since 1968 with 300+ branches worldwide.
-A legendary Tokyo import that has proven staying power in Toronto.
+Established 1968 with 300+ branches worldwide and open until midnight daily.
+A legendary chain import that has proven staying power in Toronto.

 What's Trending Right Now